 First and foremost, you should create content that would stimulate your interest, or that you think others would be exciting or interesting to others in regards to learning about Eternal formats.
 We narrowly focus on ‘Eternal’ formats and Magic theory in particular, so your content should be somehow related to one of these things:

 Magic Online (interface, metagame, tips, etc.)

-Things that are boring or weak include anything #MTGFinance related (speculation, trading, etc.), or how you just think you’re raw.
-We don’t care about these things, and won’t publish them.
+We are not interested in anything #MTGFinance related (speculation, trading, etc.), and won’t publish things related to that.
 Come up with something cool, or something with an angle (Journalism 101), and we will probably publish it.

 How Often Do I Need to Contribute?